 Applications are scored with 75 percent weight given to the article and footnote exercise and 25 percent weight given to the applicant’s GPA.
 Additionally, applicants in the top 5 percent of the full-time class and Weekend JD program, plus the top-ranked student in each full-time section, will be automatically invited to join regardless of their writing competition scores.
 However, these top-ranked students must still complete the writing competition to be eligible for an invitation.

-The write-on period for Volume 53 took place during May 2021 and offers for membership were extended in accordance with the above criteria.
+The write-on period for Volume 54, running Summer 2022–Spring 2023, took place during May 2022 and offers for membership will be extended in accordance with the above criteria.
 Thank you to everyone who participated.

 For more information about the Loyola University Chicago Law Journal application process and why students should join, please see the Journal Information Packet below, or click here.